Let me whisk you away for a moment. Are you ready?

-Those who wish to go backpacking longer in Bali and Indonesia must apply for a standard visa in advance, which can then be extended.
+Those who wish to go backpacking longer in Bali and Indonesia must apply for a standard visa in advance which can then be extended.
 For more information on official visa regulations in Bali, please refer to this website here.

 I found that I was able to convert my 2 month tourist visa to a social visa once in the country through a visa agent (cost about $30 for each month) and thus stay for up to six months.

-How to Travel in Bali
+How to Get Around Bali

 Hitchhiking in Bali